-a) Prescribed medicines should only be brought to school when essential; that is, where it would be detrimental to a child's health if the medicine were not administered during the school day.
-Medicines prescribed 'three times a day' should be administered 'before school, after school and at night'.

-b) Exceptions to this are students on health care plans who have individual medical needs requiring emergency medication to treat specific conditions, such as anaphylaxis. c) This school will only accept medicines that have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber and are presented in the original container dispensed by a pharmacist and include the student's name, prescriber's instructions for administration and dosage.
+- a) Prescribed medicines should only be brought to school when essential; that is, where it would be detrimental to a child's health if the medicine were not administered during the school day.
+Medicines prescribed 'three times a day' should be administered 'before school, after school and at night'. - b) Exceptions to this are children on health care plans who have individual medical needs requiring emergency medication to treat specific conditions, such as anaphylaxis. c) This school will only accept medicines that have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber and are presented in the original container dispensed by a pharmacist and include the child's name, prescriber's instructions for administration and dosage.
+The school 3B medical form must also be completed by the parent - d) All medicines will be stored in a locked cabinet/locked fridge in the medical room.